rfaria/HackerRankPractice/README.md

-# HackerRankPractice
-Solutions to Hackerrank.com practice problems
+# Solutions to Hackerrank practice problems